People with narcolepsy in all stages of life, sleeping while the sun shines

 • The drug has been studied in animals

-• The drug has shown harmful effects on unborn baby animals
+• The drug has shown harmful effects on unborn animals

-• There are not enough studies on humans to be clear about the drug's impact on people
+• There are not enough studies on humans to be clear about the drug's impact on unborn babies

-• Animal studies have not shown harmful effects on an unborn baby animal
+• Animal studies have not shown harmful effects on unborn animals

-• There are not enough studies on humans to be clear about the drug's impact on people
+• There are not enough studies on humans to be clear about the drug's impact on unborn babies

 Your doctor will likely suggest you stop taking narcolepsy medicine before and during pregnancy.
 The one exception is if you are unable to function without the drug.
 But if more naps during the day can ease your symptoms, it might make sense to stop taking narcolepsy medicine before and during your pregnancy.1

-If you have cataplexy, inform your obstetrician you have narcolepsy.
+If you have cataplexy, tell your obstetrician that you have narcolepsy with cataplexy.
 Some women have experienced cataplexy during labor, but this is uncommon.1

 Older adults

 As you age, lifestyle changes and other medical conditions could prompt an adjustment to your narcolepsy medicine.
-First-line treatments for adults with EDS include:1,3
+First-line treatments for adults with EDS include:1,3-5

 Second-line and third-line treatments include:3